 All parking is at the race site.
 There are enough spots for all the runners in the 3 parking lots of Celebration Park.
-Get there early to allow enough time for parking, potty lines, and especially extra time if you still need to pick up your packet since packet pickup closes 15 minutes before each race start.

 Over the years of New Years Double, we have grown the event a little each time and sold out weeks before race day.
 We anticipate to sell out again for this year's event.
 We are purposely setting the limit lower than past years.